-Recruitment was primarily school-based and invitation for participation in the interview was typically extended to students participating in the EU NET ADB quantitative study who completed an anonymous questionnaire which included the IAT.
-Open invitations to participate were posted on flyers at school blackboards and school bus stops or were disseminated via school communication systems or by advertising in school magazines.
-Also, adolescents were recruited via sport clubs, Internet forums, Internet cafés, youth clubs, a computer gaming fair, and other youth specific fairs.
-Further, in all countries, the 'snowball' technique was used in recruiting adolescents, as some of them spontaneously wanted to participate too, because their peers had done so.
+For countries recruiting outside participating EU NET ADB classrooms, invitations to participate were posted on flyers at school blackboards and school bus stops or were disseminated via school communication systems or by advertising in school magazines.
+Additionally, in Romania, Germany and the Netherlands adolescents were recruited via sport clubs, Internet forums, Internet cafés, youth clubs, a computer gaming fair and other youth fairs.
+Further, in all countries, the 'snowball' technique was used in recruiting adolescents, as some of them spontaneously wanted to participate too because their peers had done so.
 Some adolescents were also recruited through the personal network of the researchers.
 In some countries and for a limited time during the first phase, incentives were used to facilitate recruitment.
-Namely, cinema vouchers were offered to participants in the Netherlands, Germany, while in Iceland cinema vouchers were offered in appreciation2.
-All interviews were conducted by trained professionals who were familiar with, and conformed to, the requirements of the codes of ethical conduct or guidelines on interviewing young people.
+Namely, cinema vouchers were offered to participants in the Netherlands, Germany, while in Iceland cinema vouchers were offered in appreciation to all participants4.

-2.3.2 THE PILOT STUDY
+2.3.3 THE PILOT STUDY

-A pilot study was implemented aiming to develop the interview schedule (IS).
+A pilot study was implemented aiming to develop the interview schedule (IS; Annex A).
 Four adolescents (2 males and 2 females) residing in Germany and Greece and aged 15 to 16 years old were interviewed.
-Resulting modifications of the IS included the expansion of the warming up section to allow a smoother beginning of the interview process, the rephrasing of some questions to enhance clarity, the development of supplementary prompts and inclusion of sub-questions to facilitate narration, and the addition of questions on the basis of novel aspects surfacing from narrations during the interviews.
+Resulting modifications of the IS included the expansion of the warming up section to allow a smoother beginning of the interview process, the rephrasing of some questions to enhance clarity, the development of supplementary prompts and inclusion of sub-questions to facilitate narration and the addition of questions on the basis of novel aspects surfacing from narrations during the interviews.

-2.3.3 DEVELOPMENT OF INTERVIEW SCHEDULE
+2.3.4 DEVELOPMENT OF INTERVIEW SCHEDULE

-A semi-structured interview schedule (IS; Annex A) was constructed with a focus on the collection of a broad data basis that would provide an in-depth understanding of the specific determinants and conditions that underlie the development of IAB among adolescents with signs of addictive Internet use.
-Open-ended questions were used to enhance participants' narration, accompanied with follow-up questions, aiming to facilitate elaboration on initial answers.
-Overall, the interview schedule comprised of five main parts: a) Warm up, b) Internet initiation, evolution, and current use, c) Needs met by Internet use, d) Self-perceived repercussions, and e) Personal aims in regard to Internet use.
+A semi-structured IS was constructed with a focus on the collection of a broad data basis that would provide an in-depth understanding of the specific determinants and conditions that underlie the development of IAB among adolescents with signs of addictive Internet use.
+Open questions were used to enhance participants' narration, accompanied with follow-up questions, aiming to facilitate elaboration on initial answers.
+Overall, the interview schedule comprised of five main parts: a) Warm up, b) Internet initiation, evolution and current use, c) Needs met by Internet use, d) Self-perceived repercussions and e) Personal aims in regard to Internet use.